Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Quantum mechanical interaction between EM field and GWs

+which bears the effect of the size of the probe (the distance of the source, in our case).
+Consequently, the Hamiltonian Eq.~(\ref{3.51}) describes the quantum interaction between a spherical EM field, propagated from a point source located at a distance $R$ from the Earth, with GWs background.
+The Hamiltonian shows an intensity-dependent coupling (proportional to $\hat{a}^{\dagger}_{k} \hat{a}_{k}$) between the EM field and GWs and is reminiscent of the optomechanical coupling in cavity optomechanics \cite{aspelmeyer2014cavity}.
+This analogy turns out to be useful in formulating quantum dynamics of the EM field.

+With the help of Hamiltonian Eq.~(\ref{3.51}), one can proceed to solve the Heisenberg equation of motion and find the dynamics of the ladder operators $\hat{a}_{k}(t)$ and $\hat{a}^{\dagger}_k(t)$.
+We left this step to App.~\ref{app:B}, and focused on the final result here.
+Consequently, it follows that the EM ladder operators in the presence of quantum GWs obey the following equation:

-which is a direct product of $\mathbf{K}$ and $-\mathbf{K}$ modes, as one could expect from Eq.~(\ref{3.21}).
-With the help of Eq.~(\ref{3.24}), we are equipped to investigate spatial correlations of the EM field emitted from distant objects, in the presence of the two-mode squeezed PGWs background.
+Here, we have used the half-Fourier space representation where $\mathbf{K}\in \Re^{3+}$, which turns out to facilitate the computations concerning two-mode squeezed PGWs.
+Different quantities, such as the displacement operator of GWs $\hat{D}_{\mathbf{K},\lambda}$, the coupling strength $\kappa(K)$, and the functions $E(R,t)$ and $\eta_{\mathbf{K}}(R,t)$ are defined in App.~\ref{app:B} by Eqs.~(\ref{b.5}, \ref{b.9}, \ref{b.17}).
+With the help of Eq.~(\ref{3.53}), we are equipped to investigate spatial correlations of the EM field emitted from distant objects in the presence of the two-mode squeezed PGWs background.